How Daily CDP Backup Works?

 What Is CDP Backup?

-As per our Backup Policy, Continuous Data Protection (CDP) store the Data Backup to a third-party server at the specified intervals.
-It runs the Backup once in a 24 hours cycle.
-We can restore the backed up data from the available restore points on your support ticket request.
+As per our Backup Policy, Continuous Data Protection (CDP) stores the Data Backup to a third-party server at specified intervals.
+It runs the Backup once in a 24-hour cycle.
+We can restore the backed-up data from the available restore points on your support ticket request.

 How Does It Work?

-After configuring the CDP Backup for your Data, it will create a replica of all the Contents to a separate Disk on a Backup server.
-Once the Replica is created for your contents, CDP will track the block level Deltas between scheduled synchronizations using a volume filter Device Driver.
-Synchronizations can be scheduled as frequently as every 15 minutes, 1 day, specific weekday etc. for an entire server.
+After configuring the CDP Backup for your Data, you will create a replica of all the Contents on a separate Disk on a Backup server.
+Once the Replica is created for your contents, CDP will track the block-level Deltas between scheduled synchronizations using a volume filter Device Driver.
+Synchronizations can be scheduled as frequently as every 15 minutes, 1 day, specific weekday, etc., for an entire server.

-CDP Backup uses Microsoft Volume Shadow Copy Service to take block level point in time volume snapshots of the running volume/disk.
-File system will not affect when a snapshot is performed.
-It will take less than a minute to take the snapshot without making notice to the running application or user.
+CDP Backup uses Microsoft Volume Shadow Copy Service to take block-level point-in-time volume snapshots of the running volume/disk.
+The file system does not affect when a snapshot is performed.
+It will take less than a minute to take the snapshot without notifying the running application or user.

-For Linux Servers, it uses proprietary Linux kernel module to take the volume snapshots.
+It uses a proprietary Linux kernel module to take the volume snapshots for Linux Servers.

-You can submit a support ticket from the client area to avail the CDP Backup Service for your Data.
-Please refer to the following article to submit a support ticket.
+You can submit a support ticket from the client area to use the CDP Backup Service for your data.
+Please refer to the following article for instructions on submitting a support ticket. https://manage.accuwebhosting.com/knowledgebase/191/How-do-I-create-and-manage-support-tickets-from-client-area.htm

 Was this answer helpful?